nickshanks347/task-tracker-backend-fastapi/README.md

-# task-tracker-backend-2
+# task-tracker-backend-fastapi

-Backend for SamShanks1/task-tracker using FastAPI
+This is a simple task tracker backend using FastAPI with Bearer token authentication.